brainly/crm_base/README.md

 Requirements
 ------------

 The role was tested using Ansible 1.5 and higher.
-Corosync's keys are stored in Ansible's Vault so anything below 1.5 will not work.
+Corosync's keys should be stored in Ansible's Vault so anything below 1.5 will not work.
 There are no other dependencies.

 Role Variables
 --------------